On this Page

 How do I find my Course Page?

-You and your students will be able to access the completed Course Page by knowing the direct URL address or by visiting MC Library's homepage under For Students click on Library Course Pages, choose your campus.
-To view the list of Course Pages available on each campus click the link below.
+You and your students will be able to access the completed Course Page by knowing the direct URL address or by visiting the MC Libraries' homepage.
+Under the For Students menu, click on Library Course Pages, then choose your campus.